Mat Salleh Rebellion: 1897 (Gaya attack)

-At midnight on 9 July 1897, Mat Salleh successfully led his followers to attack the Company's settlement on Gaya Island.
-They raided and torched the Gaya compound before escaping with loot estimated to be worth Straits $100,000.
-They also took hostage F. S. Neubronner, the treasury clerk.
+At midnight on 9 July 1897, Mat Salleh successfully led his followers to attack the company's settlement on Gaya Island.
+They raided and torched the Gaya compound before escaping with loot estimated to be worth 100,000 Straits dollars.
+They also took the treasury clerk F. S. Neubronner, hostage.
 The success of this attack increased his reputation as a local hero.
 This helped to further widen his reach, influence and support.
-After this attack, the Company proceeded to seek compensation from the Brunei Sultanate.
-The managing director, Cowie and the Governor, L. P. Beaufort, visited the Sultan of Brunei seeking compensation, claiming that some of the attackers were from regions under his jurisdiction.
+After this attack, the company's managing director, Cowie and the governor, L. P. Beaufort, visited the Sultan of Brunei seeking compensation, claiming that some of the attackers were from regions under his jurisdiction.
 These areas were also claimed to have had been used as bases by Mat Salleh.
-The negotiations brought the Mengkabong, Manggatal and Api-Api districts (opposite of Gaya Island) under the Company's administration.
+The negotiations brought the Mengkabong, Manggatal and Api-Api districts (opposite Gaya Island) under the company's administration.

 After the successful attack on Gaya Island, Mat Salleh and his followers moved on to a fort on the Soan on the Labuk, then Parachangan on the Sugut, then proceeded to attack and burn down the government residency at Ambong in November 1897.

 Following this, he established his next fort at Ranau.
-On 13 December 1897, the Company attacked this Fort.
+On 13 December 1897, the company attacked this fort.
 They were defeated and lost about 10 men, including an Officer Jones, who had led the attack.
-On 9 January 1898, they attacked the fort for a second time with a bigger troop and captured it.
+On 9 January 1898, they attacked the fort for a second time with a larger force and captured it.
 However, by then, Mat Salleh and his men had already abandoned the fort and established a new one in the interior of Tambunan.